-1. In the left navigation bar, click Advanced Setup > IP Tunnel > IPv6inIPv4 and then click Add.
+1. In the left navigation bar, click Advanced Setup > IP Tunnel > IPv4inIPv6 and then click Add.
 The following page appears.

-Note: Currently, only the DS-Lite mechanism is supported.
+Note: Currently, only the DS-Lite Mechanism is supported.
+For more information about DS-Lite, consult RFC6333.

-- 2. Enter a brief descriptive Tunnel Name. - 3.
-Select the LAN and WAN interfaces associated with the tunnel you wish to establish.

-- AFTR (Address Family Transition Router) may be configured automatically.
-Select Automatic under Associated LAN Interface.
-The AFTR field disappears. - 5.
-To configure AFTR manually, select Manual and enter the AFTR value. - 6.
+- 2. Enter a Tunnel Name. - 3.
+Select the LAN and WAN interfaces associated with the tunnel you wish to establish. - 4.
+AFTR (Address Family Transition Router) may be configured automatically.
+To configure AFTR manually, select Manual under Associated LAN Interface and enter the appropriate values. - 5.
 Click Apply/Save to commit your changes.